EOSand/Academic-Projects/README.md

 introduced a daily vaccination rate of 15% which would be applied to susceptible individuals and cause the patient to become immune after three days.

-This report was submitted as a final paper for MATH 1550 at WIT
+This report was submitted as a final paper for MATH 1550 at WIT in December of 2018.

 # [10/2018 - Deflection of an electric beam](https://github.com/EOSand/Academic-Projects/blob/master/Deflection_of_an_Electric_Beam.pdf)
 This investigation aims to measure the deflection of an electron beam as it passes between a set of parallel charged plates.
 Using this measurement, we will be able to determine the electric field strength between the plates.

-This report was submitted as a final paper for MATH 1750 at WIT.
+This report was submitted as a final paper for MATH 1750 at WIT in October of 2018.

 # [05/2018 - Optimization: A method to expand binomials raised to the nth power](https://github.com/EOSand/Academic-Projects/blob/master/Math_IA.pdf)
 This investigation aims to find another way to express a binomial without using the binomial expansion.
 In other words, given a binomial with